lightbend/kalix-jvm-sdk/samples/java-spring-shopping-cart-quickstart/README.md

 ## Building

-You can use Maven to build your project, which will also take care of generating code based on the `.proto` definitions:
+Use Maven to build your project:

 ```shell
 mvn compile